 There are plenty of reasons to ship your car out of state.
-Maybe you’re a vintage car enthusiast with precious cargo (pun intended).
-Maybe you’re gifting a car to someone out of state.
-Or maybe you’re moving across the country, and you’d rather not pack up your vehicle and drive it thousands of miles yourself.
+Maybe you’re a vintage car enthusiast with precious cargo, gifting a car to someone out of state, or moving across the country.
 No matter why you need to transport your car to another state, it’s important to do your homework to ensure that car shipping goes as smoothly, quickly, and affordably as possible.
-Transport your car to another state the right way by doing a little research and doing it right.
-This guide will show you how.
-Below, our car shipping experts here at Direct Express Auto Transport cover all that you need to know about how to transport a car to another state.
+Transport your car to another state the right way by doing a little research.
+Our car shipping experts here at Direct Express Auto Transport cover everything you need to know about how to transport a car to another state.

-Depending on where you are living, you may have dozens and dozens of car shipping companies to choose from, or you may only have a handful.
-If you live in a major metropolitan hub — especially a city that transports a lot of cars such as Miami or Los Angeles — you will have your choice of many shipping companies, with some of them being great and some of them not-so-great.
-If you live in a place that is far from any major interstate, you will have fewer choices to choose from to transport a car to another state.
+If you live in a major metropolitan hub — especially a city that transports a lot of cars such as Miami or Los Angeles — you will have your choice of many car shipping companies.
+If you live far from any major interstate, you will have fewer choices to choose from to transport a car to another state.

 2. Calculating How Much Car Shipping Costs from One State to Another